bakhman-kate/news-example/README.md

-Test Yii2 Application
+Test News Application:
-Frontend (News list with search by theme and publication date) and backend (News, NewsThemes).
+Frontend (News list with search by theme and publication date) and backend (News and NewsThemes management).